kylef-archive/Curassow-example-helloworld/README.md

 # Hello World

-This is a simple Swift Hello World website using the [Currasow](https://github.com/kylef/Currasow) Swift pre-forking worker webserver.
+This is a simple Swift Hello World website using the [Currasow](https://github.com/kylef/Currasow) webserver which uses a pre-fork worker model.

 ## Usage